Panorama Non-Invasive Genetic Screening

 What is the Panorama test?

-It has been discovered that a blood sample taken from the mother at any time from 9 weeks and 4 days of pregnancy can be analysed for cell free fetal DNA, which is essentially a marker in the mother’s blood of the DNA of the baby.
+It has been discovered that a blood sample taken from the mother at any time from approximately 9 weeks and 4 days of pregnancy can be analysed for cell free fetal DNA, which is essentially a marker in the mother’s blood of the DNA of the baby.
 The result of the simple blood test has a detection rate of more than 99% which will hugely reduce the need for invasive testing by CVS or amniocentesis.
 This is great news for couples because it eliminates the risk of miscarriage of the pregnancy.
 It is important that an ultrasound scan is performed just before the blood test to confirm the pregnancy, and to check if the mother is carrying twins or more.
-The Pananroma test is not currently availabe for twins ( including vanishing twin syndrome and demised twin), IVF with donor eggs or surrogate pregnancy.
+NIPT can now be used in twin or more, singleton donor and surrogate pregnancies.
+This test is available for twin, donor egg and surrogate pregnancies.
+Triploidy and extended microdeletion panels are not available with twins.
+Di-George 22q and sex chromosome analysis is only available in Monozygotic twins.

 Who needs a Panorama Test?